simonrose121/phd/_posts/2016-12-19-sequencing-study.md

 - *Primary or secondary data?*
 - *How will the sequencing assessments be scored?*

 The study will follow a quasi-experimental pre-test post-test design.
 The participants will be Y1 children (aged 5 and 6).
 A sequential mixed-methods approach will be used.
 Quantitative data will be collected using a sequencing assessment.
 Participants will be asked to order 4 pictures representing stages of a known event, e.g. a flower growing.
 This type of assessment was first used by Baron-Cohen, Leslie, & Frith (1986).
-The participants will be split in to two groups; one will play Lightbot Jr, and the other will play a side scrolling game that does not employ sequencing.
-Participants will play the game for half an hour a day for a week, and then complete a post-test of a different story sequence.
+The participants will be split in to three groups; one that will play Lightbot Jr, another that will play a side scrolling game that does not employ sequencing and a control group.
+Participants in the first two groups will play the game for half an hour a day for a week, and then all participants will complete a post-test of a different story sequence.
 Qualitative data will be collected through observations whilst the intervention is taking place.

 **Notes**